teritorio/maplibre-gl-teritorio-cluster/README.md

 Enhance MapLibre GL JS with fully interactive HTML-based clusters and markers.

 **Features:**
-- 🧱 Renders native MapLibre GL JS clusters as HTML elements
+- 🧱 Renders MapLibre GL JS clusters as HTML elements.
-- 🌀 Smart unfolded clusters (circle, hexagrid, grid) based on zoom level and item count
-- 📌 Pin marker display on feature click
+- 📌 Displays a pinned marker when a feature is clicked.
-- 🔍 Interact with overlapping markers without needing to zoom in
-- 🚫 Avoids the need to uncluster or zoom for interaction
+- 🚫 Unfolded small clusters to avoid requiring zoom or manual ungrouping.

+**3 Cluster States:**
+- Cluster Marker: A single marker representing a cluster, eg. displaying the number of features.
+- Unfolded Cluster: Displays individual features grouped from a small cluster or when at the highest zoom level.
+-  Unclustered Features

+**Customization Callbacks:**
+- Custom function to render cluster.
+- Custom function to render individual markers.
+- Custom function to render unfolded cluster.

 ---
 ## Demo